MathewT/aws-certified-developer/IAM.md

 1. PCI/DSS compliance.
 Compliance required for services accepting online payments and storing credit card data

 ## Users
-1. Users are people who access the console or account resources
+1. Users are AWS identities associated to people who access the console or account resources
 1. IAM is universal, does not apply to regions.
 1. New users have NO permissions when first created.
 1. New users are assigned Access Key ID and Secret Access Key when first created.